s4ayub/mturk/README.md

 # mturk
-Testing boto library for amazon mechanical turk
+Testing boto library for amazon mechanical turk ...
+AND MORE!